Liturgy and Sacraments

 Join a vibrant worshiping community which gathers to pray, sing, and share in Eucharistic celebration.
 All are welcome on Sundays at 7:00 p.m. in Rosary Chapel during the Academic Year, Sunday, August 31, 2014 to Sunday, May 3, 2015.

 You are invited to share your gifts and talents with our worshiping community in a special way: play your instrument or sing with the choir, proclaim the Word, be a Eucharistic minister or sacristan, create a beautiful worshiping space on our art and environment team, or welcome the gathering community as a minister of hospitality.

-During these academic breaks, Mass will continue to be celebrated on Saturdays at 5:00 p.m. in Rosary Chapel.
+During academic breaks such as fall, winter, and spring break, Mass will continue to be celebrated on Saturdays at 5:00 p.m. in Rosary Chapel.
 All are welcome.

 Daily Mass is celebrated Monday through Saturday at 5:00 p.m. in Rosary Chapel.
 Because of occasional changes, the most up-to-date liturgy schedule is always posted on the university calendar on Campus News: Campus News Calendar.

 Sacrament of Confirmation

 Students, staff, and faculty who are interested in deepening their Catholic identity through the sacrament of Confirmation are invited to visit with Fr.
 Mike DeTemple, O.P.
 Together we can arrange a process that will suit your specific needs as you prepare to receive this sacrament at Dominican University.